mhamza7265/hamzadev/README.md

 ### License

-This project is a personal portfolio project.
-The source code is primarily intended to demonstrate the author's development skills and experience.
+This project is intended primarily as a personal portfolio project.

+If you plan to reuse substantial portions of the project, please contact the author first.